Crew 10 - Assigned 752nd Squadron - December 1943

 By command of Brigadier General HODGES.

 Maj.
 Frederick O'Neill, Maj.
-John LaRoche, BGen Walter Peck, Unknown, Capt.John Ollum, 1Lt.
+John LaRoche, BGen Walter Peck, Capt Irving Burton, Capt.John Ollum, 1Lt.
 Joseph McCollough

 General Orders Number 118